dfinity/portal/docs/developer-docs/quickstart/hello10mins.md

 }
 ```

-### 4.3 Option 1: Acquiring cycles via the free cycles faucet (2 min)
+### Option 1: Acquiring cycles via the free cycles faucet (2 min)

 This is option is best for people who want minimal time investment and have never used cycles faucet (faucet can be used only once).

 For the purposes of this tutorial, you can acquire free cycles for your `Hello` dapp from the cycles faucet.
 Follow the instructions here: [Claim your free cycles](cycles-faucet).

-#### 4.3.1 Check your cycles balance (Terminal B)
+#### Check your cycles balance

-Now that you have used the cycles faucet, you can check your cycles balance:
+Now that you have used the cycles faucet, in terminal B you can check your cycles balance:

 ``` bash
 dfx wallet --network ic balance
 ```

 You should see around 15 trillion cycles if you run this after using the cycles wallet.
-If so, skip to section **5.
-Deploying on-chain**.
+If so, skip to section [5.
+Deploying on-chain](#5deploy-on-chain-1-min).

 If you do not see any cycles, deploying on-chain in the rest of the tutorial will not work.
-You should try **4.4 Option 2: Converting ICP token into cycles**.
+You should try [Option 2: Converting ICP token into cycles](#option-2-converting-icp-tokens-into-cycles-5-min).

-### 4.4 Option 2: Converting ICP tokens into cycles (5 min)
+### Option 2: Converting ICP tokens into cycles (5 min)

 This is option is best for people who have already exhausted the cycles wallet or who want to set up their environment to add more cycles in the future.